vbachele/Inception/README.md

 ## What is a docker-file ?
 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession.

-## What is a docker-build ?
-Dockerfiles are text files containing instructions.
-Dockerfiles adhere to a specific format and contain a set of instructions for which you can find a full reference in the Dockerfile reference.
-Docker builds images by reading the instructions from a Dockerfile.

-Docker images consist of read-only layers, each resulting from an instruction in the Dockerfile.
-Layers are stacked sequentially and each one is a delta representing the changes applied to the previous layer.

 ## How to install docker on MACOS
-For this project, I am on a mac so I don't need to use the virtual machine.
+For this project, I am on my personal mac so I don't need to use the virtual machine to use a sudo command.
 I had to install docker.
 First, you need:
 - I went directly to the docker website and I downloaded docker [Link to the website](https://docs.docker.com/desktop/install/mac-install/)
 - I installed docker on the machine